See Fares & Timetable for days of operation, times and fares.

 Wheel Chair Access

-- Disabled access is available on all regular VGR trains - untilising a specailly modified carriage to accomoadate a small group of wheel chairs (around 5-10) and designed to be carer friendly (note that is available in excursion class only).
+- Disabled access is available on all regular VGR trains - utilising a specially modified carriage to accommodate a small group of wheel chairs (around 5-10) and designed to be carer friendly (note that is available in excursion class only).
 Please contact the booking office or your train conductor for assistance.